11 Smart Ways to Use Your Tax Refund

 - Create an emergency fund: In the event of a sudden financial need, it is important to have some money stashed away.
 Not having savings leaves you in a bad spot in the event of a job loss, a medical emergency, major house or car repair.
-If you don’t have savings for any one of these life events, it could force you to resort to loans with high interest rates or credit cards for an extended period of time.
+If you don’t have savings for any one of these life events, it could force you to resort to loans with high-interest rates or credit cards for an extended period of time.

-- Put it into savings: The IRs allows you to split your refund in up to three accounts through direct deposit.
+- Put it into savings: The IRs allows you to split your refund into up to three accounts through direct deposit.
 Placing some of the refund in an account that is out of mind and out of sight until you really need it can really come in handy.
 Make sure to resist using this money for impulse buys.

 - Pay off debt: Paying off any credit card balances will help to keep more money in the bank every month.
 Continued credit card debit yields interest rates that add up.

-- Fund your retirement: Putting money away for retirement that really are not a part of your paycheck is a smart move.
+- Fund your retirement: Putting money away for retirement that really is not a part of your paycheck is a smart move.
 You can use the refund to start or add to a Roth or traditional IRA.

 - Look to the future: Have any children?
 You can help fund their IRA and encourage them to contribute any earned income into an IRA.

 - College Fund: You will be doing your kids or grandkids a big favor by placing your savings into a college fund for their education.
-Setting up a 529 plan can help them afford a higher education in a time when rising costs are leaving people with massive debts.
+Setting up a 529 plan can help them afford higher education in a time when rising costs are leaving people with massive debts.

 - Invest in the stock market: while fluctuations make this option risky, the long-term gain could be the best option if you don’t have any immediate financial needs.
 Pick individual stocks or select an index fund that moves up and down along with the market.